 The University of Michigan neuromuscular clinic is a tertiary referral center, drawing patients from Ann Arbor and the Metro-Detroit area, as well as Indiana, Ohio and throughout the state of Michigan.
 The neuromuscular clinic sees a variety of referrals for common and uncommon neuromuscular diseases.
-There are also multi-disciplinary clinics for muscular dystrophy, CMT and ALS.
+There are also multi-disciplinary clinics for muscular dystrophy, inherited neuropathy and ALS.
 There is strong collaboration with PM&R, neuro-pathology, neurosurgery and ancillary services (PT, OT, SW).

 - ~100-125 adult patients seen weekly in neuromuscular clinic

 Neuromuscular Clinical Exposure

 During each week, fellows spend time in the neuromuscular clinic (three half days) and the EMG laboratory (five half days).
 Fellows will also complete neuromuscular inpatient consults on a variety of acute conditions.
 Fellows will rotate through the multi-disciplinary clinics in MDA, CMT and ALS.
 A muscle & nerve pathology conference held several times per month provides exposure to interpretation of muscle and nerve pathology.

 There is an early commitment to mastering routine nerve conduction study technique and needle EMG.
 Throughout the training year, there are opportunities to perform advanced techniques including single fiber EMG and autonomic studies.
 Fellows may complete EMGs at the bedside of inpatients who are unable to travel to the lab.
 There are several opportunities per month to perform skin or muscle biopsy with supervision of a staff neuromuscular physician.
 The lab has recently incorporated an ultrasound to allow for exposure to neuromuscular ultrasound use.